 Are trolls social artists who disrupt the tapestry of the internet to reveal important realities about society and human nature, or are they merely schadenfreude-obsessed bullies?
 Below, we’ll explore three argument to support each perspective.

-Trolls make us take a more critical stance about media.
+Trolls make us take a more discerning stance about media

 More than poking fun at individuals, trolls mock media-driven culture at large, often times exposing glaring inefficiencies.
 Trolls reveal media’s propensity for sensationalism (and sometimes, a concerning lack of fact-checking) by getting mainstream news outlets to pick up fake stories.
-For example, ABC’s “Good Morning America” ran a story which claimed that Kanye West fans do not know who Paul McCartney is, and local news stations reported on teens getting high off Jenkem, which is fermented excrement (the story began as a prank on the troll-hub 4chan).
+For example, ABC’s “Good Morning America” ran a story which claimed that Kanye West fans do not know who Paul McCartney is.
+More recently, the controversy surrounding Russia’s role in using trolls to spread fake news to interfere with the 2016 presidential elections has forced internet users to question what they read.
 Trolls thusly warn us be more cautious consumers of information, whether dealing with outlets big or small.

 Not all trolls wield negativity as their weapon of choice.
-Some trolls use their art to spread joy.
+Some trolls use their art to spread joy and light-hearted humor.
 Named one of Time Magazine’s most influential people on the internet, Ken M, has been peppering comments sections with off-beat, uniformed, and hilarious remarks for years.
 His humorous remarks, he says, were initially a response to the “toxic” negativity he found in Yahoo’s comments sections.
-Troll comedy can inspire others to also make lemonade out of the digital world’s lemons.
+Hollywood celebrity couple Ryan Reynolds and Black Lively have taken trolling to a whole new, romantic level, letting fans in on their habit of trolling each other in good, humorous fun.
+In this way, troll comedy can unite and inspire others to also make lemonade out of the digital world’s lemons.

 The line between trolling and cyberbullying is paper thin.
 All too often, trolling goes beyond mere provocation, and becomes personal, mean, or downright threatening.
-Studies have shown that women in entertainment and media bear the brunt of cyber abuse.
-Ghostbusters’ star Leslie Jones took a hiatus from Twitter after trolls drowned her account in an onslaught of racist and sexually explicit posts (they also created an impersonator account from which they spewed vitriol of all manner).
+Studies have shown that women in entertainment and media bear the brunt of such cyber abuse.
+Ghostbusters’ star Leslie Jones took a very public hiatus from Twitter after trolls drowned her account in an onslaught of racist and sexually explicit posts.
+They also created an impersonator account from which they spewed vitriol of all manner.
+Celebrities are certainly not the only people to suffer abuse from internet trolls.
 The wide repertoire of tactics trolls use to demean and harm their victims – from doxing (releasing an internet user’s contact details) to leading online shame campaigns – leads to real damage that cannot be dismissed as mere fun and games.

 A reader’s perception and comprehension of a text are easily swayed by the tone of its comments section.
 As one study noted: “uncivil comments not only polarized readers, but they often changed a participant’s interpretation of the news story itself.”
 Researchers have dubbed this phenomenon “The Nasty Effect,” and it gives trolls incredible leverage in shaping opinions across the internet (and the world).
 And trolls don’t always use this power responsibly.
 Many a troll has discovered that their attention-getting tactics are highly profitable, and deliberately peddle fake news items to bait readers and please advertisers.